matrix-org/matrix-spec-proposals/proposals/3639-matrix-for-the-social-media-use-case.md

 have shown that it is possible to use it for social media.

-This proposal is to formally specify this usage and ensure a compatibility between the different projects.
+This proposal is to formally specify this usage and ensure a compatibility between the different social media projects.

 ## The idea